thématique de travail

 — ETH, Eidgenössische Technische Hochschule — Zürich, Schweiz

 Responsables de projet: Huber Klumpner et Bojana Papic

-Our prototypical pilot-project is a real, constructed, full-scale object and invites visitors of the exhibition to re-learn sitting, repairing, producing and engaging in the re-colonisation of public space, and in the museum.
-Local practices are translated in public space as a driver for designing new ways of discovering qualities in the space surrounding us.
-People, individuals and the masses, regardless of age, race, gender, income are invited to share a seat with a renewed understanding of spatial practices by the population of a specific place irrespective of their local and migrant perceptions and practices.
-We look for new qualities in an open shared public space.
+Our prototypical pilot-project is a physical, full-scale object inviting visitors of the exhibition to re-learn sitting, repairing, and producing, while reflecting on the dimensions of the ‘colonisation’, ‘de-colonisation’ and ‘re-colonisation’ inherent in the act of sitting.
+The public - regardless of age, race, gender and income level - are invited to share a seat with a renewed understanding of everyday spatial practices, in the pursuit of new and emerging qualities in open and shared public space.